 Fruit ripens in September

-Literally: September, the grapes are done and the fig tree leans
+Literally: September, the grapes are ready and the fig tree is leaning

-September is a very prolific month when it comes to agriculture: grapes are harvested and fig trees are so burdened with fruit their branches literally lean towards the ground!
+September is a very productive month in agriculture: grapes are harvested and fig trees are so laden with fruit that their branches literally lean to the ground!

 Thirty Days Hath September…

-I want to add a final treat to our lesson on how to say September in Italian.
-You’ll surely know the nursery rhyme that goes Thirty Days Hath September… well, Italian has its own song too!
+I would like to add a final treat to our lesson on how to say September in Italian.
+You’re probably familiar with the nursery rhyme that goes Thirty Days Hath September… well, Italian has its own song too!

 Trenta giorni ha novembre